 \subsection{Overview of HFI map properties}

 Figures~\ref{fig:Imaps-100} to \ref{fig:Imaps-857} show the sky maps constructed from HFI data.
-These correspond to maps uncorrected for zodiacal light emission and far side lobe pick-up (discussed in the next section).
-The top row of the figure series shows the intensity maps reconstructed from the nominal mission, while the second row shows the difference between maps made of the first and the second half of each stable pointing period (i.e., half-ring maps), which provides intuitive evidence of the level and distribution of the residuals, since these maps illustrate the difference between maps constructed from rings taken about 20 minutes apart; therefore they illustrate the variation of the detector signal along a sky circle on such a time-scale, which certainly dominates the \emph{rms}.
-Longer time-scale variations can be judged from the third row of plots showing the difference in the sky between the first and second surveys.
+These correspond to maps uncorrected for zodiacal light emission and far sidelobe pick-up (discussed in the next section).
+The top row of the figure series shows the intensity maps reconstructed from the nominal mission, while the second row shows the difference between maps made from the first and the second halves of each stable pointing period (i.e., half-ring maps), which provides visual information on the level and distribution of the residuals, since these maps illustrate the difference between maps constructed from rings taken about 20 minutes apart; therefore they illustrate the variation of the detector signal along a sky circle on such a timescale, which certainly dominates the rms.
+Longer timescale variations can be judged from the third row of plots showing the difference in the sky between the Survey 1 and Survey 2.
 This time one sees variations on a six-month time scale, which maximizes systematic effects by comparing measurements taken with a different scan orientation of the satelitte.
-Note that for 100--217\,GHz, the colour scale of the second row is enlarged by a factor of 75, by 200 at 353 and 545\,GHz, and by a factor greater than 730 at 857\,GHz.
+Note that for 100--217\,GHz, the colour scale of the second row is enlarged by a factor of 75, by 200 at 353 and 545\,GHz, and by a factor of approximately 730 at 857\,GHz.